baruchlogic/textbook/unit-2/chapter-1.md

 Here, the main operator is “if.”

-HINT: Another way to find the main operator, if the sentence is properly disambiguated, is to find the first operator that you encounter where there are *no open parentheses*.
+**HINT: Another way to find the main operator, if the sentence is properly disambiguated, is to find the first operator that you encounter where there are *no open parentheses*.**

-Must sentences have 1 (or rarely, 0) main operators?
-No!
-Some special sentences can have what appear to be multiple “main” operators.
-This only happens when the sentences contain multiple occurrences of the same type of operator.
-This only holds for either disjunction or conjunction.
-Take sentences 5 and 6:

-(5) P & Q & R
-<br> (6) A B C

-(5) and (6) are both well-formed and have multiple main operators.
-The main operator in (5) is conjunction, *both of them*.
-Similarly, in (6) disjunction is the main operators but both are equals.

 ### KEY CONCEPTS
 * Atomic sentence